-The AIPH (VET) MEMO B12-11 “Sample Collection Chain of Custody (COC)", 2 November 2012, provides information for the use of Chain of Custody documentation when submitting samples to USAPHC laboratories.
+The AIPH (VET) MEMO B12-11 “Sample Collection Chain of Custody (COC)", 2 November 2012, provides information for the use of Chain of Custody documentation when submitting samples to APHC laboratories.
 A COC ensures integrity, accountability and documentation from the time of sample collection until the sample is processed at the lab.
 Questions regarding whether a particular sample needs a COC initiated can be directed to DoD FADL personnel.

 A COC is required for the following sample submissions:

 6. Contractual compliance (for example, when DSCP requests testing for contract/specification requirements)

 Special Note for Submitting Water for Radiological Testing

 When submitting water for radiological testing in addition to any other requested micro/chemical testing, an additional COC document and DA Form 7539 must be submitted for the radiological sample.
 See the submission guide for additional information.